ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/operation.md

 Since there is no compulsory algorithm for creating the 8.3 name from an LFN, File System Component uses convention described below.

-- Uppercased or lowercased name which is 8.3 valid, is stored uppercased in a single SFN entry
+- The name in uppercase or lowercase, which is 8.3 valid, is stored in uppercase in a single SFN entry
   - Example: "TEXTFILE.TXT" is stored as "TEXTFILE.TXT" (SFN)
   - Example: "textfile.txt" is stored as "TEXTFILE.TXT" (SFN)

-- Mixedcase name which is 8.3 valid, is stored mixed-case in LFN entry and SFN entry is created, which is concluded with tilde and a numeric value.
+- A mixed-case name, which is 8.3 valid, is stored as mixed-case in LFN entry and SFN entry is created, which is concluded with tilde and a numeric value.
   - Example: "TextFile.txt" is stored as "TextFile.txt" (LFN) and "TEXTFI~1.TXT" (SFN)

 - Name which is not 8.3 valid is stored in LFN entry and SFN entry.
-Name writen in SFN entry is uppercased, stripped of invalid 8.3 characters which are replaced with underscore "_" and concluded with tilde and a numeric value.
+Name written in SFN entry is in uppercase, stripped of invalid 8.3 characters, which are replaced with underscore "_" and concluded with tilde and a numeric value.
   - Example: "Tex+File.txt" is stored as "Tex+File.txt" (LFN) and "TEX_FI~1.TXT (SFN)"